AvaloniaUI/avalonia-docs/docs/concepts/input/pointer.md

 ## Tap Events

-Controls also have special gesture events, these are: `Tapped` and `DoubleTapped`.
+Controls also have special gesture events, these are: `Tapped`, `DoubleTapped` and `Holding`.
 The tapped event is raised after the pointer is pressed on the control and then released.
-Double tapped is raised after pointer is pressed twice in the same place.&#x20;
+Double tapped is raised after pointer is pressed twice in the same place.

+Holding is raised after the pointer is pressed for a set duration.
+The duration to hold for is defined in the `HoldWaitDuration` property in `TopLevel` PlatformSettings.
+Holding can be enabled on a control by setting the `Gestures.IsHoldingEnabled` attached property.
+When the hold duration has elapsed, the control's `HoldingEvent` is raised with the args' `HoldingState` set to `HoldingState.Started`.
+On pointer release, the event is raised again with `HoldingState.Completed` state.
+If a new gesture is initiated or a second pointer is pressed while `Holding` has started, the `Holding` gesture is cancelled and a `HoldingEvent` is raised with the `HoldingState.Cancelled` state.
+Holding can also be initiated using the mouse pointer, by setting the `Gestures.IsHoldWithMouseEnabled` attached property on the control.

 :::info
 Note that the maximum distance between a first and second tap, and the time delay between them, will depend on the target platform and usually is bigger for touch devices.
 :::

 ## More Information